ProjectPhysX/FluidX3D/README.md

 - rendering is fully multi-GPU-parallelized via seamless domain decomposition rasterization
 - with interactive graphics mode disabled, image resolution can be as large as VRAM allows for (4K/8K/16K and above)
 - (interacitive) visualization modes:
-  - flags (and force vectors on solid boundary cells if the extension is used)
+  - flag wireframe / solid surface (and force vectors on solid cells or surface pressure if the extension is used)
-  - velocity field
+  - velocity field (with slice mode)
-  - streamlines
+  - streamlines (with slice mode)
   - velocity-colored Q-criterion isosurface
   - rasterized free surface with [marching-cubes](http://paulbourke.net/geometry/polygonise/)
   - [raytraced free surface](https://www.researchgate.net/publication/360501260_Combined_scientific_CFD_simulation_and_interactive_raytracing_with_OpenCL) with fast ray-grid traversal and marching-cubes, either 1-4 rays/pixel or 1-10 rays/pixel